Can Artificial Intelligence Chatbots Replace Humans in Psychological Treatment?

 Cost - the most important factor

-Supporting mental health is a growing challenge around the world.
-Estimates from the World Health Organization (WHO) show that before the COVID-19 pandemic, around 1 billion people worldwide were living with anxiety and depression, with 82% of them in low- and middle-income countries.
+Mental health support is a growing challenge around the world.
+The World Health Organization (WHO) estimates that before the COVID-19 pandemic, around 1 billion people worldwide were living with anxiety and depression, with 82% of them in low- and middle-income countries.
 The pandemic has increased the number of people suffering from mental health conditions globally by around 27%.

 Even before the surge in demand in 2020, most people diagnosed with poor mental health never received treatment, the WHO said.
 Many others – with few support services in their countries or facing stigma when seeking them – chose not to seek treatment.

-A major barrier to people seeking mental health treatment is the often high cost.
-In the United States, for example, a counseling session can cost between $100 and $250 for people without insurance.
+A major barrier for people seeking mental health treatment is the often high cost.
+In the United States, for example, the cost of a counseling session can range from $100 to $250 for people without insurance.

 In that context, it’s understandable that many people are turning to AI-powered apps that can help with mental health.
 According to the Brookings Institution, patients with health insurance can get in-person therapy, while those without insurance are turning to chatbots because they’re cheaper and almost always available 24/7.